Automating Multiple Environments with Terraform

 files.
 We will be using different IP ranges for each accounts to show the difference, but it is also good practice if you intent to set up VPC peering between them at some point - you cannot have overlapping IP ranges when using peering.
 Add the following to each of the .tfvars

-files - the content is split with a tab per file below:We will now commit the VPC changes to our branch, and then create a new PR:
+files - the content is split with a tab per file below:Code

 -> Source repositories